matschlue/Covid19/README.md

 Source data will be downloaded from the European Center for Disease Prevention and Control.

 ## Description of the data exploration phase of the project
+First analysis with the data file weas conducted in order to access if data can be used and in what way it can be used.
+Visual exploration was used to understand what the dataset consits of and the characteristics of the data available.

 ## Description of the analysis phase of the project